Soldiers from Army Golden Knights jump onto Utah Beach in Normandy, France for D-Day commemoration ceremonies

-Staff Sgt.
-Kyle Mead of the U.S. Army Parachute Team flies in the 4th Infantry Division flag for a sunrise parachute jump on to Utah Beach on 6 June 2024.
-The parachute jump was part of the 80th Anniversary of D-Day commemoration ceremonies in Normandy, France.(U.S. Army photo by Megan Hackett)
+Sgt.
+1st Class Michael Heath and Staff Sgt.
+Justin Drake of the U.S. Army Parachute Team fly in the Army star banner for a sunrise parachute jump on to Utah Beach on 6 June 2024.
+The parachute jump was part of the 80th Anniversary of D-Day commemoration ceremonies in Normandy, France.(U.S. Army video by Sgt.
+1st Class Marcus Dennison)

 |Date Taken: